-While All Life Stages comes in a few different formulas, I recommend trying the Lamb Meal and Rice.
-Lamb is fairly low on the allergen meter.
+While the PURE food comes in a few different formulas, I recommend trying the Salmon and Oatmeal because it’s fairly low on the allergen meter.

-- Protein comes from lamb meal (meal isn’t the dirty word that you may think it is)
+- Protein comes from salmon and salmon meal (meal isn’t the dirty word that you may think it is)

 - Added vitamins and minerals